Sacharkin/Sacharkin/Readme.md

 ## About Me

-- 🔭 I’ve been coding since 2012 and have experience in web applications using the .NET stack and modern JavaScript frameworks.
+- 🔭 I’ve been coding since 2012 and have experience in ERP applications using the .NET stack and modern JavaScript frameworks.
 - 🌱 I’m continuously learning and exploring new technologies to stay up-to-date in the ever-evolving world of software development.
-- 💬 Ask me about anything related to full-stack development, .NET, JavaScript, or software architecture.
+- 💬 Ask me about anything related to software developing or software architecture.

 ## Skills